"Show Me You Comply... Without Showing Me Anything": Zero-Knowledge Software Auditing for AI-Enabled Systems: Proposed Framework

 \subsection{Trustworthiness-as-a-Service}

-In this section, we present the building blocks of the application-oriented dimension of the framework.
-This dimension, named \emph{Trustworthiness as a Service}, represents the implementation of a service-oriented architecture that enables the systematic auditing of trustworthy ML-enabled systems by integrating arbitrary ZKP protocols in its workflow throughout the whole MLOps verification lifecycle.
+This section presents the building blocks of the application-oriented dimension of the framework.
+This dimension, named \emph{Trustworthiness as a Service}, is a service-oriented architecture that integrates arbitrary ZKP protocols into the MLOps auditing workflow.

-The architectural pattern employed is the \emph{hexagonal architecture} \coloredcircle{5}{drawio_red}{white}, also known as \emph{onion} or {clean architecture}~\cite{martin_clean_2018}.
-This architectural pattern is designed to enhance the flexibility and maintainability of the codebase by ensuring the core business logic remains independent of external technology stacks, e.g., the diverse ZKP implementations and repositories.
-The operational logic, on the other hand, employs a \textsc{Saga Pattern}~\cite{richardson_microservices_2018}, where each audit workflow undergoes decomposition into smaller procedural steps within an \emph{internal state machine}, across which an orchestrator manages the program execution with a \textsc{State Pattern}~\cite{martin_clean_2018}.
+The architectural pattern is the \emph{hexagonal architecture} \coloredcircle{5}{drawio_red}{white}, also known as \emph{onion} or clean architecture~\cite{martin_clean_2018}.
+It keeps the core business logic independent of external technology stacks, such as the various ZKP implementations and repositories.
+The operational logic uses a \textsc{Saga Pattern}~\cite{richardson_microservices_2018}: each audit workflow is decomposed into smaller procedural steps within an \emph{internal state machine}, and an orchestrator manages the program execution with a \textsc{State Pattern}~\cite{martin_clean_2018}.

-According to the hexagonal architecture, the system is divided into three main components: \emph{core}, \emph{ports}, and \emph{adapters}~\cite{martin_clean_2018}.
-As one moves toward the core, the abstraction level increases.
-Specifically, the inner layer contains higher-level policies and broad business rules, while the outermost layers handle concrete implementation details.
-The core represents the most general and highest level of abstraction within the system.
-A detailed visualization of the hexagonal architecture is shown in Figure~\ref{fig:hexagon}.
-Adapters are implementations of ports, and are managed employing a \textsc{Dependency Injection Pattern}~\cite{seemann_dependency_2012}, where adapters are ``injected'' at runtime if needed in the specific audit workflow.
+In the hexagonal architecture, the system is divided into three main components: \emph{core}, \emph{ports}, and \emph{adapters}~\cite{martin_clean_2018}.
+The abstraction level increases toward the core: the inner layer contains higher-level policies and broad business rules, while the outermost layers handle concrete implementation details.
+Figure~\ref{fig:hexagon} shows the hexagonal architecture in detail.
+Adapters are implementations of ports, managed via a \textsc{Dependency Injection Pattern}~\cite{seemann_dependency_2012}, where adapters are ``injected'' at runtime if needed in the specific audit workflow.
 The latter is defined through a configuration file and ingested through the \texttt{Config} port.
 In the Figure~\ref{fig:hexagon}, two scenarios are shown: neural network inference correctness verification and bias verification over a proprietary dataset.
 These configuration files are derived from the ZKP Traceability Specifications and contain the scripts needed to perform every step of the verification and the related input and output artifacts.